 7. Training and onboarding

-Many companies have lax onboarding procedures that can lead to new employees not understanding their roles fully, or no training/onboarding process whatsoever.
-The person in charge of training and onboarding new employees is typically a manager on a given team; thus, it is essential that managers create and execute a strong, well-planned training and onboarding checklists for new hires.
+Many companies have lax onboarding procedures that can lead to new employees not understanding their roles fully.
+The person in charge of training and onboarding new employees is typically a manager on a given team; thus, it is essential that managers create and execute strong, well-planned training and onboarding checklists for new hires.

 To form stable connections, managers need to put effort into training and explain duties, expectations, company goals, and how to approach difficult situations to their employees.
 By becoming a go-to person for new hires, managers take responsibility for their employees’ personal and professional development as well as soft skill development.